leon-tang-cn/multitenant/multitenant-base/README.md

   ```

   In case of using multitenant component, use `@EnableMultiTenantDataSource` replace the `@EnableJpaRepositories`. `basePackages` attribute in `@EnableMultiTenantDataSource` equivalent to `basePackages` attribute in `@EnableJpaRepositories`.

-- Using `TenantUserDetails` interface in Spring Security Enviroment.